SS-Adithya/EV-scheduling/README.md

 # EV-scheduling

- The world is moving quickly towards Electric Vehi cles(EV) and the required infrastructures are also developed in a rapid pace.
+ The world is moving quickly towards Electric Vehicles(EV) and the required infrastructures are also developed in a rapid pace.
 Therefore it is very significant to contemplate the effect on the power grid due to EV charging most importantly on the Distribution network.
 Increase in widespread presence of EV